aredridel/symfony14-wrapper-bundle/README.md

-# IngewikkeldWrapperBundle
+# symfony14-wrapper-bundle

 ## What is it?

-IngewikkeldWrapperBundle is a simple Symfony2 bundle to wrap your old legacy symfony 1 application.
-This allows you to gradually refactor your old symfony 1 code with spankin' new Symfony2 code.
+symfony14-wrapper-bundle is a simple Symfony2 bundle (based on IngewikkeldWrapperBundle) to wrap an old legacy Symfony 1.4 application.
+This allows you to gradually refactor your old Symfony 1.4 code with spankin' new Symfony2 code.

-IngewikkeldWrapperBundle works with a fallback route.
-All routes that are not caught by your Symfony2 code are routed into the IngewikkeldWrapperBundle, which in turn bootstraps your symfony 1 project.
+The bundle works with a fallback route: all routes that are not caught by your Symfony2 code are routed into the bundle, which in turn bootstraps your Symfony 1.4 project.

 **Note**: While this bundle can be very useful, it is not recommended to use it for too long.
 You *are* running two different frameworks for each request that goes through this bundle, meaning there's two frameworks adding an overhead to each request.
 If you have the possibility, look into caching the output of your legacy code in Symfony2.